Wrongful Death Attorney in Philadelphia, Pennsylvania

 the estate

 Philadelphia, PA personal injury attorney Leon Aussprung M.D., ESQ. talks about who can bring a wrongful death suit.
-When an individual passes away, their right to bring a lawsuit for their injuries no longer exists directly.
+He points out that when an individual dies, the right to bring a lawsuit for their injuries generally dies with them.
 To address this, an estate must be established.
-When an estate is raised, an administrator or executor is appointed.
-If the individual had a will, an executor is typically named, often a spouse, child, or parent.
-If there is no will, the Law of Intestacy determines the appointment, usually assigning a spouse, or in some cases, a child, parent, or sibling.
+Once an estate is created, a court appoints an administrator or executor to manage it.
+If the deceased left a will, the executor is typically named therein, often a spouse, child, or parent.
+If there is no will, state intestacy laws determine who may be appointed, usually a spouse, but sometimes children, parents, or siblings.

-Once an administrator or executor is appointed, they gain the right to bring a lawsuit on behalf of the deceased.
-This representative can pursue claims on behalf of the estate, such as those for pain and suffering endured prior to death, as well as claims on behalf of beneficiaries.
-For instance, minor children who have lost a parent may be entitled to certain non-economic claims due to their loss.
-The administrator brings all applicable claims as the estate’s representative.
+The appointed administrator or executor then has the legal authority to file a lawsuit on behalf of the deceased.
+This representative pursues claims on behalf of the estate, such as compensation for pain and suffering prior to death, as well as claims on behalf of the beneficiaries, including non-economic damages for minor children who have lost a parent.
+The administrator acts as the legal voice for both the estate and its beneficiaries throughout the litigation process.

 More Videos From This Lawyer